 - 2 large eggs

 - 25 oz unbleached all purpose flour (5 cups)

 - 2 tablespoons baking powder

-- In a small bowl, whisk together the eggs and buttermilk and set aside.
-In a larger mixing bowl, whisk together the flour, baking powder, salt and sugar.
-Toss in butter chunks.
+- In a small bowl, whisk together 2 large eggs and 14 oz buttermilk and set aside.
+In a larger mixing bowl, whisk together 25 oz unbleached all purpose flour, 2 tablespoons baking powder, ½ teaspoon salt and 2 oz granulated sugar.
+Toss in 6 oz unsalted butter chunks.
 Use your fingers to work in the butter until the bits are the size of a pea.
-Toss in the cheddar cubes and the scallions.
+Toss in 8 oz Cheddar Cheese cubes and1 bunch scallions, chopped.

 - Add the buttermilk mixture all at once and mix until just barely combined.
 Some loose flour may remain at the bottom of the bowl.
 DON’T OVER MIX.